 Grader's comments are recorded and provided to you via Blackboard.
 Click on My Grades, then click on the icon for your assignment as discussed above.
 After your assignment has been graded, you can simply click on the numeric grade shown on the screen to view grading details.

-Note that all files for a particular assignment are graded gradually over a period of about 14 days.
+Note that all files for a particular assignment are graded over a period of about 14 days.
 There are typically MANY students taking this course, and grading, which is done carefully and "by hand," does take time.
-Please do not email the course teaching staff to ask if, or why, your program has or has not been graded yet, unless the 14 day period has already passed.
+Please do not email the course teaching staff to ask if, or why, your submission has or has not been graded yet, unless the 14 day period has already passed.

 If you have a question about an assignment grade, follow the course syllabus instructions and contact your course administrative TA.